Timbuktu Manuscripts: History

 Scribes in Timbuktu translated imported works of numerous well-known individuals (such as Plato, Hippocrates, and Avicenna) as well as reproducing a "twenty-eight volume Arabic language dictionary called The Mukham, written by an Andalusian scholar in the mid-eleventh century."
 Original books were also written by local authors, covering subjects such as history, religion, law, philosophy and poetry.
 Legal experts in the city gathered scholarship about Islamic jurisprudence, or fikh, as well as obligatory alms, or zakat.
 Some manuscripts refer to the movement of stars in relation to the seasons, as part of the Islamic calendar and general time-keeping.
-The chronicler Mahmud Kati even documented a meteor shower in 1593:
+The chronicler Mahmud Kati even documented a meteor shower in August 1583, likely to have been the Perseids based on the date:

 "In the year 991 in God’s month of Rajab the Godly, after half the night had passed stars flew around as if fire had been kindled in the whole sky—east, west, north and south...It became a nightly flame lighting up the earth, and people were extremely disturbed.
 It continued until after dawn."

 Some manuscripts contain instructions on nutrition and therapeutic properties of desert plants, whilst others debate matters such as "polygamy, moneylending, and slavery."
 The manuscripts include "catalogues of spells and incantations; astrology; fortune-telling; black magic; necromancy, or communication with the dead by summoning their spirits to discover hidden knowledge; geomancy, or divining markings on the ground made from tossed rocks, dirt, or sand; hydromancy, reading the future from the ripples made from a stone cast into a pool of water; and other occult subjects..."
 A volume titled Advising Men on Sexual Engagement with Their Women acted as a guide on aphrodasiacs and infertility remedies, as well as offering advice on "winning back" their wives."

 The manuscripts were passed down within Timbuktu families and are mostly in poor condition.
 Most of the manuscripts remain unstudied and uncatalogued, and their total number is unknown, affording only rough estimates.
 A selection of about 160 manuscripts from the Mamma Haidara Commemorative Library in Timbuktu and the Ahmed Baba collection were digitized by the Tombouctou Manuscripts Project in the 2000s.
 Beginning in 2013, the Hill Museum & Manuscript Library (HMML) at Saint John's University in Collegeville, Minnesota, partnered with SAVAMA-DCI for a large-scale digitization effort that has photographed more than 150,000 manuscripts.
 This effort has been supported by the Arcadia Fund.
 These are being made available through HMML's online Reading Room.
 In 2017, HMML and the British Library's Endangered Archives Programme launched the Endangered Libraries in Timbuktu (ELIT) project to digitize manuscripts that remained in Timbuktu with the three principal mosques.

 With the demise of Arabic education in Mali, especially under French colonial rule, appreciation for the medieval manuscripts declined in Timbuktu and many were being sold off.
 Time magazine related the account of an imam who picked up four of them for $50 each.
 In October 2008 one of the households was flooded, destroying 700 manuscripts.